5 Ways to Cope With Ostracism

 Because ostracism can happen unintentionally or for no good and lasting reason, stand up and remind the other of your existence.
 Do this only when you feel confident and calm.

-NOTE: If this post in any way “spoke” to you, and you believe in might to others also, please consider sending them its link.
-Moreover, if you you’d like to read other articles I’ve written for Psychology Today, click here.
+Note: If this post in any way “spoke” to you, and you believe it might to others also, please consider sending them its link.
+Moreover, if you’d like to read other articles I’ve written for Psychology Today, click here.

 © 2016 Andrea F. Polard, Psy.D.
 All Rights Reserved.

 I invite readers to join me on Facebook and to follow my miscellaneous psychological and philosophical musings on Twitter.